Our newest development at Solomon Place, located on Lea Way in Wellingborough, is due to be completed later this summer.

 More information about the site

 The site was purchased by Greatwell Homes (then Wellingborough Homes) from BCW and has benefitted from Homes England funding.
-The council compulsory purchased the site when the shops became vacant to prevent anti-social behavior.
+The council compulsory purchased the site when the shops became vacant to prevent anti-social behaviour.

 Denise Lewis, Director of Asset and Development at Greatwell Homes, said: “I am delighted that we, alongside the Lindum Group and the Borough Council of Wellingborough, have turned this previously derelict site into 23 much needed new affordable homes for local families in housing need.